 Although the memory kits use the same ingredients, some are better binned than others.
 Unlike the competing memory kits in our tests, the Xtreem ARGB could run at DDR4-3600 with much tighter timings.
 With a DRAM voltage of 1.46V, we got the timings as low as 13-14-14-35.

 TeamGroup did a great job with the Xtreem ARGB DDR4-3600 C14 memory kit -- It certainly ticks all the right boxes.
 The memory kit looks awesome when lit up or powered down, and performs equally well.
-In fact, the Xtreem ARGB is the fastest DDR4-3600 C14 memory kit that we've tested so far.
+In fact, the Xtreem ARGB is the fastest DDR4-3600 C14 memory kit that we've tested so far and places in the top five positions of our RAM benchmarks hierarchy.

 The memory market only has a handful of DDR4-3600 C14 memory kits at the 16GB (2x8GB) capacity.
 And with a price tag of $159.99, the Xtreem ARGB is the least expensive of them all.
 The only gripe we have with is with its availability.
 Newegg is currently the only retailer that lists the memory kit, so it could be a challenge to find.